scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Enduring.*** When taking lethal damage, as long as the attack dealt 3 or fewer wounds the Orc survives with 1 wound.
 Can only be used once per day.

 ***Spellcaster.*** The Orc Shaman has 3 proficiency with Curse spells and 1 proficiency with Divine spells.
-They are a 4th level caster with 10 mana and a codex with the following spells: _Hex, Quicken, Web, Frog Morph, Healing Word, Regeneration_.
+They are a 4th level spellcaster with 10 mana and a codex with the following spells: _Hex, Quicken, Web, Frog Morph, Healing Word, Regeneration_.

 **Actions**